ericmersch/heartrate/README.md

 a simple pure data patch to visualise heartbeat with a webcam

 HOW TO USE IT?
+Make sure you have installed the GEM library.
 Turn the DSP on and press your webcam with your finger.

 HOW DOES IT WORK?